willkessler/jupytergraffiti/README.md

 #### Uninstalling the Graffiti extension from your Jupyter Server

-To disable the plugin, you can visit
+To disable the plugin, you can edit:

 ```
 ~/.jupyter/nbconfig/notebook.json
 ```

-and set
+and set:

 ```
 "jupytergraffiti/graffiti_extension/main": false